 On today’s date in 2014, an online petition calling for famous Canadian women to be added to Canada’s forthcoming banknote series reached nearly 48,000 signatures.

 “In 2011, the only women from Canadian history to ever make it onto our bank notes were replaced by an icebreaker,” reads the petition, which was created by Merna Forster, a Victoria, B.C.-based author and historian.

 “We call on the Bank of Canada to add women from Canadian history to our bank notes as soon as possible, and announce that all future series will feature females as well as males.”

 “How many more surveys and public consultations will it take to convince the Bank of Canada to commit to including women on bank notes,” she added.
 “This is not rocket science.”

-Forster’s change.org petition, which she began in July 2013, states:
+The petition, which began in July 2013, states: